rust-lang/rust/text/0000-api-evolution.md

-Of course, much of the effect of renaming/moving/removing can be achieved by instead using deprecation and `pub use`, and the standard library should not be afraid to do so!In the long run, we should consider hiding at least some old deprecated items from the docs, and could even consider putting out a major version solely as a kind of "garbage collection" for long-deprecated APIs.
+Of course, much of the effect of renaming/moving/removing can be achieved by instead using deprecation and `pub use`, and the standard library should not be afraid to do so!
+In the long run, we should consider hiding at least some old deprecated items from the docs, and could even consider putting out a major version solely as a kind of "garbage collection" for long-deprecated APIs.